 The primary role of the licensed vocational nurse is to provide nursing care in structured health care settings, under the direction of a registered nurse or licensed physician, for clients experiencing common, well-defined problems with predictable outcomes.
 The graduate is eligible to take the NCLEX-PN licensure examination.
-The program is designed to be completed within one calendar year.
+The program is designed to be completed within one calendar year after completing prerequisites and acceptance into the program.
 The curriculum is based on sequential learning; therefore, a student must have a grade of "C" or better in all courses to progress to the next sequence of VNSG courses.
-The Vocational Nursing program is approved by the Texas Board of Nursing.
+The Vocational Nursing program is approved by the Texas Board of Nursing, 333 Guadalupe Street, Suite 3-460, Austin, Texas 78701-3944.